thiagocordeiro-gelato/market/README.md

 Supermarket challenge simulates a user scanning products and according to product/offer rules the value may change

 ### How to run
+First of all, it's necessary to install project dependencies

+    composer install

-It can be run in 2 different way:
+Then it can be executed in 2 different ways:

 **via console**